-This afternoon after finishing the lunch shift at the Ebasco executive dining room high above the Trinity Church, I changed into my punk outfit.
-Juan and the rest of the Latino chaning out of uniforms of a white shirt and black trousers shook their heads.
-I am the only gringo.
-They were friendly, but generally kept their distance, figuring me to be a spy for the engineers of the nucelar power division.
+This afternoon after finishing the lunch shift at the Ebasco executive dining room high above the Trinity Church, I changed out of my white shirt and white jacket and black pants into my punk outfit.
+Juan and the rest of the Latino staff changed out of standard uniforms and shook their heads at my clothes.
+I am the only gringo in the dining room staff.
+They were friendly, but generally kept their distance, figuring me to be a spy for the engineers of the nuclear power plant division.
 The workers only speak in Spanish and the executives have mistaken me for a Spainard.
 The bosses talk about how to secure the nuclear plants in foreign countries around the globe.

 "Best to create a zone of fire around the plant," said a senior broadmember.